good-ware/js-mysql/README.md

 2. Call exectue() or transaction().
 These accept a function that accepts a mysql2-promise connection object.
 The provided functions usually call query() on the connection object.
 3. If you're using connection pooling, call stop() to close the connections in the pool.
 This is necessary if:

 - The app instantiates multiple instances to access the same database server.
 It is recommended to use a single global instance to avoid this issue.
 - The app hangs instead of terminating

 # Logger

 The options provided by the constructor and all other methods accept an optional 'logger' function or object.
-If an object is provided, it must have the method log():
+If an object is provided, it must have the method log().

 ```js
 interface Logger {